 3. Sell it to a scrapyard.

-If you feel like your car won’t be good enough for anything, you can sell it off to junkyards. car wreckers wellington and many other facilities are available in your neighborhood.
+If you feel like your car won’t be good enough for anything, you can sell it off to junkyards.
+Car wrecking services and many other facilities are available in your neighborhood.
 These people tow your car for free into their scrapping facility.
 There you have to finish some paperwork that the owner should do, and they will pay a reasonable amount for wrecking your car.
 Then they remove the oil, gas, transmission fluid, and brake fluid.
 With the help of different methods like distillation or reverse osmosis, the liquids are diluted for safe disposal.
 The tire and other steel parts are removed for reuse, and the rest is crashed into the size of a golf ball.

 4. Keep the car if the damage is not huge